parth-panchal/Coursera_Capstone/README.md

 ## Methodology

 ### Clustering Approach:
-To compare the similarities of two cities, we decided to explore neighborhoods, segment them, and group them into clusters to find similar neighborhoods in a big city like New York and Toronto.
-To be able to do that, we need to cluster data which is a form of unsupervised machine learning: K-means Clustering algorithm.
+To compare the similarities of two cities, I decided to explore neighborhoods, segment them, and group them into clusters to find similar neighborhoods in a big city like New York and Toronto.
+To be able to do that, I needed to cluster data which was a form of unsupervised machine learning: K-means Clustering algorithm.

 ### Work Flow:
-Using credentials of the Foursquare API, features of near-by places of the neighborhoods would be mined.
-Due to http request limitations the number of places per neighborhood parameter would reasonably be set to 100 and the radius parameter would be set to 500.
+Using credentials of the Foursquare API, features of near-by places of the neighborhoods were mined.
+Due to http request limitations the number of places per neighborhood parameter was reasonably be set to 100 and the radius parameter was set to 500.

 ## Results